Pimzino/file-length-lint/README.md

   <img src="https://raw.githubusercontent.com/Pimzino/file-length-lint/main/images/quickfixsuggestions.gif" width="700" alt="Quick fix suggestions for splitting large files">
 </p>

+5. **Customizable exclude patterns**: You can configure which files and directories should be excluded from linting.
+By default, common binary files, build outputs, and version control directories are excluded.

+6. **Respects .gitignore files**: The extension can respect your .gitignore files, ensuring that files and directories you've excluded from version control are also excluded from linting.

+7. **Minimal performance impact**: The extension is designed to have minimal impact on your VS Code performance.
+It uses multi-threading to scan files efficiently and only processes files that haven't been scanned recently.

+8. **Token-based linting**: In addition to line count linting, you can also configure the extension to use token counting as an alternative.
+This is useful for estimating the number of tokens that would be used by an LLM (Large Language Model) when processing your files.

 ## Extension Settings

 This extension contributes the following settings: